JCall-Engineer/blog/src/writeups/proving-bad-luck.md

 ### Traversing for an Exact Solution

-The `constant_space_probability` function was written in March and is wonderful for estimates.
+The `constant_space_probability` function is wonderful for estimates.
 After traversing 50+ edges, the probabilities get *very* small *very* fast, making further traversals increasingly negligible.
-However, it's November now and I thought it would make for a more entertaining blog post to provide the exact solution.
+However, I thought it would make for a more entertaining blog post --- and demonstrate my chops --- to provide the exact solution.

 The implementation for this section might look confusing at first because I *insisted* on using the combinatorial optimization above as a "fast path" wherever possible.
 But once you understand what it's doing (and at the risk of boasting, I think it's quite clever), it's not that bad.
 I found this visual aid extremely helpful --- nay, essential --- for understanding what constitutes a boundary node in 3v2: